Location: North Acton, north of Great Road (Route 2A) and Harris Street, west of Main Street (Route 27)

 - End of Nagog Park Drive, off Great Road (Parking, Kiosk)

-- West side of Quarry Road, off Main Street (3); first is after last home and private drive, second is across from NARA amphitheater P, third is across from Miracle Field P (P, K)
+- West side of Quarry Road, off Main Street (2); first is across from NARA amphitheater entrance P, second is across from Miracle Field P (P, K)

 - East side of Captain Handley Road, immediately off Harris Street (P, K)

 - End of Sachem Way, off Great Road

 This conservation land comprises Wills Hole Conservation Land and the contiguous Town Forest.
 Its most unusual feature is Wills Hole, a pond and quaking bog ecosystem in the westerly portion.
 The easterly portion, much of it strewn with rocks and boulders, includes 49 acres designated as Town Forest where town residents once found firewood in stands of red and white oak, red maple, and white pine.

 The property’s yellow loop trail can be reached by six red access trails.
 One blue secondary trail cuts through the central and northern part of the loop.
 An unblazed pedestrian walkway, packed with crushed stone, passes between NARA and the Nagog Park Drive entrance, outside of which overflow parking is available for NARA events.

 The Nagog Park Drive entrance provides the most direct route to the Wills Hole pond and bog.
 Heading south from this entrance (counterclockwise on the map), the loop trail follows the top of a glacial esker, a sand and gravel ridge deposited by a stream that flowed beneath a melting glacier.
 The curving form of this narrow, raised landform with steeply sloping sides signifies its glacial origin.
 Below the esker on both sides are flat, shrub-filled bog and wetlands areas, extensions of the Wills Hole habitat.